 Now, consider again one of Lincolnís skeptic friends, a man who did not make the same assertion as their skeptic comrades.
 The man argued neither for nor against Lincoln being a skeptic, but simply related an incident which does argue against.
 The same Joshua Speed whom Lincoln had counseled in marriage in 1842 later wrote of an 1864 meeting with Lincoln: "...
 I was invited out to the Soldiersí Home to spend the night.
 As I entered the room, near night, he was sitting near a window intensely reading his Bible.
 Approaching him, I said: 'I am glad to see you profitably engaged.'
 'Yes,' said he, 'I am profitably engaged.'
 'Well,' said I, 'if you have recovered from your skepticism, I am sorry to say that I have not!'
 Looking me in the face, and placing his hand on my shoulder, he said: 'You are wrong, Speed; take all of this book upon reason that you can, and the balance on faith, and you will live and die a happier and better man.'"24/

 It behooves us then, in order to better judge Herndonís veracity and reliability concerning Lincoln, to also consider Herndon's attitudes about their relationship during their twenty years of working together, and exactly what that relationship was.
-As discussed elsewhere, it was entirely professional and less than congenial.
+As discussed on this site's page for Lincoln's parentage, that relationship was entirely professional and less than congenial.
 Herndon wrote that he was offended by the behavior of Lincoln's sons in their office,25/ and that both Lincoln himself and his mother before him were bastards.26/ Herndon in fact was directly at odds with Lincoln on more than one account.
 One exchange in particular must have offended him greatly.

 Early in their partnership, Herndon wrote to Lincoln and argued that President Polk, as commander-in-chief, had the right to wage war against Mexico without the authorization of Congress.
 On 15 February 1848, Lincoln responded: